Heublein: History

-It was a decidedly secondary sideline to Heublein's thriving cocktail business, with its promotions and advertising copy aimed at the carriage trade, delivering to hotels and even directly to the consumer at home.
+It was a secondary sideline to Heublein's thriving cocktail business, with its promotions and advertising copy aimed at the "carriage trade", delivering to hotels and even directly to the consumer at home.
 When it incorporated in the State of Connecticut on December 2, 1915, Heublein already had offices in New York as well as Hartford.
 (Note: Some older descriptions of the company claimed Heublein had offices in London, UK and Frankfurt, Germany as soon as its incorporation, but there seems to be no reliable source indication or advertising evidence of this.
 The Great War had already been raging in Europe for eighteen months by the time of incorporation, and with its immediate aftermath establishing a new business market in Europe was impossible for the rest of that decade, as Europe's needs went beyond American condiment offices.
 In the 1920s, Heublein could sell only A1 Sauce, and held the rights to do so only in the US.
 It seems unlikely that it could get or would need a London and Frankfurt office until the repeal of Prohibition in 1933 at the earliest.)
 Upon the enactment of Prohibition in 1920, Heublein's "secondary sideline" of A.1.
 Sauce served as a fortunate savior, when the production, transportation and sale of all other Heublein products became illegal in the US for the next thirteen years.

 In 1939 Heublein acquired all rights to Smirnoff Vodka, a brand that had been produced in Russia prior to the October Revolution.
 John G. Martin was president at the time and acquired the rights to Smirnoff Vodka for only $14,000.
 Even though the price was an incredible deal, the deal was known as "Martin's Folly" as sales were dismal.
 Martin developed a marketing campaign where they would travel from bar to bar, teaching the bartenders how to make the Moscow Mule in the signature copper mugs and taking Polaroid pictures (a new invention at that time as well).
 At each subsequent bar, they would show the happy people enjoying the beverage to grow the distribution of Smirnoff.
 Heublein is credited with popularizing vodka in the United States by marketing Smirnoff as "White Whiskey" with the phrase "leaves you breathless", possibly the source of the mistaken belief that vodka on the breath conveys no aroma of alcohol.
 Smirnoff became one of Heublein's most successful brands.
 Heublein also acquired distribution rights in the United States to many other international spirits, wines, and beers that include Irish Mist liqueur, Harvey's Bristol Cream, Don Q Rum, Jose Cuervo, Black & White, Bell's whisky, Lancer's wines, Guinness Stout, and Bass Ale.